DosComas/lab-agile-planning/README.md

 # lab-agile-planning
-IBM Agile and Scrum Fundamentals
+This repository contains the lab for IBM Agile and Scrum Fundamentals